dotnet/AspNetDocs/aspnet/mvc/overview/older-versions-1/contact-manager/iteration-6-use-test-driven-development-vb.md

 uid: mvc/overview/older-versions-1/contact-manager/iteration-6-use-test-driven-development-vb
 title: "Iteration #6 – Use test-driven development (VB) | Microsoft Docs"
 author: rick-anderson
 description: "In this sixth iteration, we add new functionality to our application by writing unit tests first and writing code against the unit tests.
-In this iteration,..." ms.author: riande ms.date: 02/20/2009 ms.assetid: e1fd226f-3f8e-4575-a179-5c75b240333d
+In this iteration,...
+(VB)" ms.author: riande ms.date: 02/20/2009 ms.assetid: e1fd226f-3f8e-4575-a179-5c75b240333d